BabylonJS/OldDocumentationSite/content/overviews/Canvas2D/Canvas2D_Overview_Architecture.md

 The implementer doesn't have to take care of these things, it's free!

-== WARNING: for custom type properties like Vector3 for instance, changing only the .x/y/z won't trigger a property change and nothing will happen.
-You have to assign a new object for the change to be detected! ==
+**WARNING**: for custom type properties like Vector3 for instance, changing only the .x/y/z won't trigger a property change and nothing will happen.
+You have to assign a new object for the change to be detected!

 ### Rendering